d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

-The form starts under the hood with three thread plaits.
+The form starts under the hood with plaits of three threds.
 The length of the plaits are determined by the number of blobs.

 The form then jumps to _pairs from threads_ to generate diagrams as shown below at the first step.
-Well, we cheated a little: some twists are added manually for the legs of the spider.
+Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.
+If you want parallel legs: don´t add the twists.
+If your want crossed legs: add the twists.

 ![rclc-ctc-ctc-crcl.png](rclc-ctc-ctc-crcl.png)

-At the last step you can finally choose your stitches.
+At the second step on the page _pair from threads_ you can finally choose your stitches.

 ![](last-step.png)